Backup

 Never assume that someone will take care of backups and data recovery.
 Assign responsibilities for making manual backups, for checking those automatic backups actually happened, for testing data recovery, and for restoring any lost data.

 Errors can happen when backups are written or copied.
 We recommend that you frequently check the integrity of your backed up files.
-This can be done with so-called checksum tools such as MD5summer or Checksum Checker.
+This can be done with so-called checksum tools such as MD5summer.

 The UKDS compares checksums to digital fingerprints.
 Available tools create such a fingerprint with the help of an algorithm that computes the fingerprint - a string of numbers - from the bit values (the ones and the zeros) of a file.
 Monitoring whether the fingerprint of a given file changes allows you to detect if a file was changed in any way intentionally or unintentionally.